Your search is over for a quality Los Angeles Process Server

 + Service, locate and stakeout fees are recoverable costs

-Registered Los Angeles process servers are not limited to when a service of process can be made.
-Generally speaking service of process may be made 24 hours on any day of the week, provided that the process to be served originates in a state that allows process to be served without restrictions.
+Registered Los Angeles process servers are not limited to when service of process can be made.
+Generally speaking service of process may be made 24 hours on any day of the week, provided that the documents to be served originate in a state that allows process to be served without restrictions.
 Please note that certain states do not allow process service on Sunday.

-As stated, there is no hard and fast rule as to when service of process can be made (other than on Sunday) however, a good Los Angeles process service company should use some discretion when serving process late at night or early in the morning.
-A rule of thumb that most Los Angeles County process servers use is not to serve process after 10:00 pm or before 7:00 am, unless specifically requested by the process server’s client to serve the process at a time outside of those hours.
+As stated, there is no hard and fast rule as to when service of process can be made (other than on Sunday) however, a good Los Angeles process serving company should use some discretion when serving process late at night or early in the morning.
+A rule of thumb that most Los Angeles County process servers use is not to serve any legal documents after 10:00 pm or before 7:00 am, unless specifically requested by the process server’s client to serve at a time outside of those hours.

 Other states have varying rules for service of process.
 A professional process service company should certainly stay informed in that regard to avoid an improper service, which could cause serious delays to a court case if the Los Angeles Process Server failed to perform his duty to properly serve legal documents

 Serious problems can arise out of improper service of process.
-For example, when a Los Angeles process server makes an improper service or the process server lies on a proof of service declaration, the court has no jurisdiction over the person served.
-Usually when an improper service is made it is not discovered for many months, often times after a default judgment is entered.
+For example, when a improper service is made or the process server lies on a proof of service declaration, the court has no jurisdiction over the person served.
+Usually a bad service is not discovered for many months, often times after a default judgment is entered.
 In that event, the defendant may have a cause of action against the plaintiff and the process server for abuse of process and emotional distress to mention a few.